 When I entered her name in the system, an pop-up appeared that said I would be entering the chart of a deceased patient.
 My heart sank.
 I quickly read through the last note and then sat there, frozen.
 To my surprise, my eyes welled up.
 I couldn’t reason through it or stop it.
 I wasn’t there for the death pronouncement; I wasn’t even in the hospital at all when it happened.

-She had been on the service since the end of January and I saw her almost every day on rounds.
+She had been on the service since the start of my rotation and I saw her almost every day on rounds.
 Every morning she would smile at us, even when it was pitch black at 5AM.
 Despite her multiple procedures and pain, she stayed positive and always thanked us for taking care of her.
 One day, I was running up and down different floors to get materials to change her wound vac.
 I showed up slightly out of breath and apologized to my resident for taking so long.
 To my surprise, the patient asked if I was alright and even apologized for inconveniencing me!
 From that day, she came to know me as the medical student with the bright red sneakers.
 She would joke to the attendings and residents that they could find me anywhere, they just had to look for the flash of red.
 Whenever I would pop in to check on her, she reminded me to take good care of myself because she would need me as her doctor one day.